postandcourier/infant-mortality/four-qa-text.md

 Insurance navigators at The Palmetto Project, 843-577-4122, may also help.
 This nonprofit group has been trained by the federal government to help customers enroll in coverage.
 Their services are free.

 If you can’t afford private insurance, you still need to make an appointment to see a doctor or a health care professional.
-Try calling a local health center, such as the federally subsidized Fetter Health Network in Charleston County.
+Try calling a local health center, such as the federally subsidized Fetter Health Care Network in Charleston County.
 Similar federally funded, low-income clinics are located across the state.
 They offer health care services to uninsured patients and charge discounted, flat fees, which are calculated based on your income.

 Call the South Carolina Primary Health Care Association, 803-788-2778, or go to the association’s website, [www.scphca.org](http://www.scphca.org/), to find a health center near you.